Eurovision DSM contest

 The Netherlands have been the first EU member state to fully implement the Directive in December 2020.
 The Ministry of Justice held an online consultation in June 2019 and the Parliamentary process allowed civil society groups to voice concerns that resulted in marginal improvements of the draft law proposed by the government.

-The Dutch implementation of Article 17 is a literal transposition of Article 17 that does not contain any ex-ante user rights safguards or additional transparency provisions and does not narrow down the definition of platforms affected by these rules.
-The Minister of justice has the ability to provide further rules for the application of the provision, but there is no indication as to how these would look like yet.
+The Dutch implementation of Article 17 restates the text of the Directive.
+As such it does not contain any ex-ante safeguards for users rights or additional transparency provisions.
+It also does not narrow down the definition of platforms affected by these rules.
+The Minister of Justice has the ability to provide further rules for the application of the provision, but there is no indication as to how these would look like yet or if this provision will be used.

 The Dutch implementation does not subject the education exception to license availability.
 Article 14 was not transposed, since the existing Dutch law does not protect unoriginal reproductions.
 The scope of the press publisher right is relatively limited.